Fildo7525/Project-Builder/README.md

  | OpenCV | --opencv / -c | To be able to use OpenCV download it using your prefered package manager. |
  | Raspberry pi | --rpi   | To be able to use this option you have to download and install WiringPi library.
 This option links Wiring Pi to the project. |

  NOTE: WiringPi is a depricated library, which may not work on newer boards.
-Try searching mantained code. e.g.: https://github.com/joan2937/pigpio or for cpp it's https://github.com/JoachimSchurig/CppGPIO.
+Try installing mantained code. e.g.: https://github.com/joan2937/pigpio or for C++ it's https://github.com/JoachimSchurig/CppGPIO.
 In future, I will definitly add CppGPIO to the flags.

 ### Java